UniStuttgart-VISUS/power-overwhelming/docs/HARDWARE.md

 * Screwdrivers
 * Cable stripper, e.g. *Knipex 12 40 2000.* In principle, this is optional, but you will need to strip a lot of cables, so this is highly recommended.
 * Heat gun, e.g. *Bosch GHG 20-63 Professional.* This is also optional, but if you want to use shrink tubing to insulate and mark cables, you need one.
 * Crimp tong.
-This is only required if you intend to solder the connections instead of clamping them together.
+This is optional and only required if you intend to solder the connections instead of clamping them together.
 Due to the large number of connections, we strongly advise against soldering them.
 * 3D printer

 ### PC components